AmoghTantradi/CalculatorApp/README.md

 # CalculatorApp
-A calculator application that functions as a standard pocket calculator
+A calculator application that functions as a standard pocket calculator.
+This used no external packages(other than swing of course)